Captain-Jay29/sumble_backend/README.md

 - Add metrics and monitoring (Prometheus/Grafana)
 - Use EXISTS subqueries instead of JOINs to avoid DISTINCT overhead
 - Add full-text search capabilities

-## License

-This is a take-home assessment project for Sumble.